-What Are Bump Stocks?
-A New Law Would Ban This Gun Accessory After Las Vegas Shooting
+A New Law Could Ban This Gun Device After Las Vegas Shooting

 In the wake of the deadliest massacre in U.S. history, many are asking for major action — and they don't want to wait A piece of legislation has been introduced that could ban bump stocks, the same gun accessory used by the Las Vegas shooter who opened fire on 22,000 people in Las Vegas.
 So, what are bump stocks, and how exactly will banning them stop further tragedies?
 Well, for starters, any law limiting accessories that can cause sweeping casualties is an excellent step indeed.